-A dim understanding of the significance of the word Humanity began to seep into the consciousness of men; a faint but yearning demand for a dimly sensed New Age began to color men’s thinking.
-Humanity moved forward towards better things, fighting every step of the way.

-Gradually employees and laborers came together for mutual protection and their just rights.
-The Labor Union came into being eventually with its formidable weapons: education for freedom and the strike.
-Many discovered that in union there is strength and that together they could defy the employer and wrest from the monied interests decent wages, better living conditions and that greater leisure which is the fore-ordained right of every [page 122] man.
-It is not my intention to outline the rise of the labor unions.
-The fact of their existence and of their steadily increasing power and of their international strength is well known and a primary modern interest.
+Gradually employees and labourers came together for mutual protection and their just rights.
+The Labour Union movement came into being eventually with its formidable weapons: education for freedom and the strike.
+Many discovered that in union there is strength and that together they could defy the employer and wrest from the monied interests decent wages, better living conditions and that greater leisure which is the right of every man.
+The fact of the steadily increasing power of labour and of its international strength is well known and a primary modern interest.

 Powerful individuals among the union leaders came to the surface of the movement.
-Some of the employers, who had the best interests of their workers at heart stood by them and aided them.
+Some of the employers, who had the best interests of their workers at heart, stood by them and aided them.
 They were relatively a small minority but they served to weaken the confidence and power of the majority.
 The fight of the workers is still going on; gains are steadily being made; shorter hours and better pay are constantly being demanded and when refused the weapon of the strike is used.
-The use of the strike, so beneficient and helpful in the early days of the rise of labor to power, is now itself becoming a tyranny in the hands of the unscrupulous and self-seeking.
-Labor leaders are now so powerful that many of them have shifted into the position of dictators and are exploiting the mass of workers whom they earlier served.
-Labor is also becoming exceedingly rich and untold millions have been accumulated by the great national organizations everywhere.
-The Labor Movement is itself now capitalistic.
+The use of the strike, so beneficent and helpful [Page 77] in the early days of the rise of labour to power, is now itself becoming a tyranny in the hands of the unscrupulous and self-seeking.
+Labour leaders are now so powerful that many of them have shifted into the position of dictators and are exploiting the mass of workers whom they earlier served.
+Labour is also becoming exceedingly rich and untold millions have been accumulated by the great national organizations everywhere.
+The Labour Movement is itself now capitalistic.

-Labor and Labor Unions have done noble work.
-Labor has been elevated into its rightful place in the life of the nations and the essential dignity of man has been emphasized.
+Labour and Labour Unions have done noble work.
+Labour has been elevated into its rightful place in the life of the nations and the essential dignity of man has been emphasized.
 Humanity is being rapidly fused into one great corporate body under the influence of the Law of Supply and of Demand which is a point to be remembered.
-The destiny of the race and the power to make national and international decisions, affecting the whole of mankind, is passing into the hands of the masses, of the working [page 123] classes and of the man in the street.
-The work of the labor unions was, in fact, a great spiritual movement, leading to the uprising anew of the divine spirit in man and an expression of the spiritual qualities inherent in the race.
+The destiny of the race and the power to make national and international decisions, affecting the whole of mankind, is passing into the hands of the masses, of the working classes and of the man in the street.
+The inauguration of the labour unions was, in fact, a great spiritual movement, leading to the uprising anew of the divine spirit in man and an expression of the spiritual qualities inherent in the race.